Noah-UC/Noah-UC/README.md

 ## Hi there 👋

+My Name is Uddeep, and I'm a 4th year PhD Candidate in Dr. Leslie Berg's lab [lab-twitter](https://x.com/immunoberg).
+We study signaling in CD8 T cells.
+My thesis work is centered around trasncription factors of the IRF family in CD8 T cell differentiation.

+You can find my CV here:

 <!--
 **Noah-UC/Noah-UC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.